File Transfers¶

 Tasks¶

-A task is a file or directory to transfer within a job.
 Task access through the API is restricted — for example, deleting tasks or changing their paths is not supported.
 To skip a task, set its status to excluded.

 Query tasks¶